1688168/Codes/Patterns.md

 b. element value is not out-of-bound so we can swap
 c. element value is not equal to the destination value or no point of swapping
 ```
+# [`Intervals`]

+### Two Directions:
+1. Greedy
+2. Sweeping Line
+   - when you do not need to select anything in the range.
+   - count something on a specific moment

+### Consider:
+- Sort by starting point or ending point?

 # [`Monotonic Stack`]